Local classical correlations between physical electrons in Hubbard systems: Equivalence to local nonfreeness

 \section{Equivalence to local nonfreeness}

-A fundamental quantity in the framework of electronic structure theory is the nonfreeness~\cite{Gottlieb2005,Gottlieb2007,Held_nonfreness,Vollhardt_nonfreeness}, an unbiased quantitative measure of correlations between electrons, defined as the quantum relative entropy~\cite{Vedral_RMP,Schilling_QuantumScience,BellomiaPhD} between a given state $\rho$ and the closest free state $\rho^\mathrm{free}$, \ie a classical mixture of Slater determinants~\footnote{A free state is more formally defined as a convex combination of Gaussian density matrices.
-Alternatively one can define free states as those states for which the Wick theorem holds for computing any $N$-body expectation value.}:
+A fundamental quantity in the framework of electronic structure theory is the nonfreeness~\cite{Gottlieb2005,Gottlieb2007,Held_nonfreness,Vollhardt_nonfreeness}, an unbiased quantitative measure of correlations between electrons, defined as the quantum relative entropy~\cite{Vedral_RMP,Schilling_QuantumScience,BellomiaPhD} between a given state $\rho$ and the set of free states $\rho^\mathrm{free}$, \ie the Gibbs ensemble associated to the closest Hartree-Fock theory~\footnote{Alternatively, one can define free states as those for which the Wick theorem holds for computing any $N$-body expectation value.
+Hence, the closest free state is the best one-body approximation of the $N$-body state.}:

 Remarkably, the minimization in Eq.\,(\ref{eq:nonfree_def}) can be performed analytically~\cite{Gottlieb2005,Gottlieb2007,Held_nonfreness}, characterizing the unique closest free state as to have the same one-electron density matrix $\gamma_\rho = \langle c^\dagger_{i,\sigma}c_{j,\sigma'}\rangle_{\!\rho}$ as the many-electron state $\rho$.
 The resulting closed expression is given as~\cite{Faraday_Natural_Orbitals}: